RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 ### Import of Subscription license

-Subscription license requires an internet access on the workstation for the first activation and each prolongation.
+Subscription license requires internet access on the workstation for the first activation and each prolongation.

 If you do not have an active internet connection or work behind a corporate firewall while importing the Subscription license, the following error can appear: